helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 ## 🙌 Criteria for Success

 1. Number of users in a county, by percent of people in the county.
 Ideally in some regions we can have >50% - this is easier in smaller areas.
-2. Webportal is up 99.9% of time
-3. updates from ill-users are near-real-time at ~every 5 minutes
+2. updates from ill-users are near-real-time at ~every 5 minutes
+3. healthy users query their personal location data against the global database efficiently, every n minutes (initial proposal: 5 minutes?).
+3. Webportal is up 99.9% of time
+4. Database up 99.9% of the time

 ## 😅 Known Issues
 	* None yet